 No additional information should be collected for these purposes.
 The records should be held for 21 days to support NHS Test and Trace, and then securely disposed of or deleted, although can be retained for other purposes in accordance with the GDPR.

-Note that customers and visitors can choose to opt-out.
+Note that customers and visitors can choose to opt out.
 In relation to data protection, the guidance states that consent is not required, but consent is recommended in relation to sensitive personal data.

-Organisations should make clear why the information is being collected and what it intends to do with it, for example by way of a notice at the premises or on a website.
-The guidance also reminds organisations of requirements in relation to security of personal data and not using information specifically collected for this purpose for marketing or other purposes.
+Organisations should make clear why the information is being collected and what it intends to do with it, for example by way of a notice on the premises or on a website.
+The guidance also reminds organisations of requirements in relation to the security of personal data and not using information specifically collected for this purpose for marketing or other purposes.